tektoncd/dashboard/docs/walkthrough/walkthrough-kind.md

 ## Viewing and managing resources from the Dashboard

-You can view resource lists, individual resource details, `PipelineRun` and `TaskRun` logs, start new `PipelineRuns` or `TaskRuns`, delete resources, etc...
+You can view resource lists, individual resource details, `PipelineRun` and `TaskRun` logs, start new `PipelineRuns` or `TaskRuns`, delete resources, etc.

 ![Viewing and managing resources from the Dashboard](./walkthrough-kind-pipelineruns.png)